Dentures: A Complete Guide to False Teeth Options and Costs

 When it comes to the base, a complete denture is usually 100% acrylic, although it may be reinforced with metal.
 Partials more often use metal in the framework for added strength and durability.
-The metal parts should be hidden on the roof of the mouth or behind existing teeth, except for perhaps one or two metal clasps that fit around existing teeth.
+The metal parts should be hidden on the roof of the mouth or behind the existing teeth, except for perhaps one or two metal clasps that fit around the existing teeth.

 This fascinating video shows all the different steps involved with making a full set of acrylic teeth to fit a patient’s mouth:

 NHS dentures are made in much the same way.
 Your dentist begins by taking a dental impression which is sent to a laboratory.
 They fit a trial version in your mouth to make sure you’re happy with the shape and appearance.
 They may make slight adjustments, then will return it to the lab to have the final set cast in acrylic.